 ![]() |

-This is another notable fall as yet unidentified.
+This leaves the only unidentified fall as the impressive one below.
 It appears in Let There be Light and in The Academy, in both cases in a helicopter shot.
 Since there doesn't appear to be any obvious road near it, it may be a very little-known fall well away from tourist access.
 It certainly isn't Karekare Falls, into which it morphs rather unconvincingly in Let There be Light.
+However, unlike the fall above, the surroundings of this one are very typically New Zealand bush.

 ![]() |